See our exclusive index of companies on the move:Explore Stocks

 - Australia Government on Foreign Investments

 - INVESTOR REPORTS

 Australia isn't a producer of graphite (yet), but three states in the country are home to millions of tonnes of reserves and resources.

-A form of carbon, graphite is a good conductor and is invaluable in electronics.
-It comes in three different forms, each with their own valuable applications in modern technology, making it a sought-after commodity without which supply lines for many industries around the world would grind to a halt.
+A form of carbon, graphite is highly conductive and is invaluable in electronics.
+Natural graphite comes in three different forms, each with their own valuable applications in modern technology, making it a sought-after commodity that supply lines for many industries around the world rely upon.

-Graphite isn't produced in Australia (yet), but the country sits on 1.05 million tonnes of ore reserves, and 7.14 million tonnes of economic demonstrated resources (EDR), as per 2017 government data — and those numbers are way up from the previously disclosed data from Canberra in 2013.
+Graphite isn't produced in Australia (yet), but the country sits on 5 million tonnes of ore reserves, and 7.97 million tonnes of economic demonstrated resources (EDR), as per government data published in 2022.

-But back to Australia, whose graphite reserves and EDR are shared between three states: Queensland, with 1.32 million tonnes EDR, South Australia, where 4.72 million tonnes EDR can be found, and Western Australia, which is home to 1.1 million tonnes EDR.
+But back to Australia, whose graphite reserves and EDR are shared between three states: Queensland, South Australia and Western Australia.

-Exploration is on the up in Australia and around the world for graphite, with demand for the mineral set to grow thanks almost solely to the proliferation of electric vehicles.
+Exploration is on the rise in Australia and around the world for graphite, with demand for the mineral set to grow thanks almost solely to the proliferation of electric vehicles.

 Graphite in Australia: Potential producers